bburch01/joker/README.md

 Once you have the joker web service running, you can reach it with curl (from the command line) or from a browser using the following url: http://localhost:5000

-Bonus Points: joker is currently deployed to GKE (Google Kubernetes Environment) and can be reached http://35.222.13.145
+Bonus Points: joker is currently deployed to GKE (Google Kubernetes Environment) and can be reached at http://35.222.13.145

-You could recreate this deployment in another Kubernetes cluster but you will need to update the /Users/barry/go/src/github.com/bburch01, us.gcr.io/kubedemo-233218, and /app/go/src/github.com/bburch01/joker references in the deployment files (docker-compose-gke.yaml, joker-deployment-gke.yaml & the joker project Dockerfile)
+You could recreate this deployment in another Kubernetes cluster but you will need to update the /Users/barry/go/src/github.com/bburch01, us.gcr.io/kubedemo-233218, and /app/go/src/github.com/bburch01/joker references in the deployment files (docker-compose-gke.yaml, joker-deployment-gke.yaml & the joker project Dockerfile) with values that make sense for your cluster.

+The joker web server Golang project is also available to be clone from GitHub: https://github.com/bburch01/joker.git

 ## Performance

 The joker web service leverages functionality in the gorilla/mux and net/http Golang packages.
 Part of what the joker web service inherits by using these packages is the ablility to process multiple concurrent requests (the net/http server will spawn one go routing per request).

 To allow the joker web service to remain responsive under load and to be highly available, the project inludes a Dockerfile and a deployment yaml that will make it possible to create a scalable production deployment into a kubernetes cluster (note: additional kubernetes configuration will be required, the joker deployment yaml is simply a reasonable starting point).